Consumer behavior in marketing

 - Consumer intelligence dashboard template

-Consumer behavior definition - the decision process, influences, and actions that a consumer performs when purchasing a product.
+Consumer behavior definition - the decision process, influences, social factors, and actions that a consumer performs when buying a product or paying for a service

-Analyze and identify the consumer decision-making process - conduct a consumer behavior analysis - and you’ll be able to target your marketing effectively.
+Consumer behavior research of the decision-making process - conduct a consumer behavior analysis - and you’ll be able to target your marketing effectively, and increase revenue.

-Understanding, analyzing and keeping track of consumer behavior is critical for businesses, if you want to influence their purchasing habits.
+Understanding, analyzing, and adapting to consumer behavioral data is critical for businesses that are looking to influence consumer purchasing habits.

 - How do consumers feel about your brand and/or products, and those of your competitors?